 Double cleansing the face works wonders if you wear long-last makeup or mineral sunscreens, such as Zinc Oxide or Titanium Dioxide.
 These can build up on the skin and in your pores, and trap bacteria and cause flareups.
 The oil cleansing method is also a great way to cleanse if you work outdoors or in an environment where there are pollutants or chemicals.

 And by gently massaging the oil around your face, for a few minutes, you’re also stimulating blood flow, which is an added plus for the health of your skin.

 If you’d like to give double cleansing a go, it’s important to get it right.
 After all, you don’t want any flareups or irritation.
 I prefer modern oil cleansers that have a small amount of emulsifier and gentle surfactant, as they’re less greasy and easier to remove.

 Double cleansing is really best suited to night time when you have makeup and sunscreen to remove, and you have more time to follow the steps.

 - Use an an oil-free eye cleanser first if you have sensitive eyes, have lash extensions or stubborn mascara.
 We don’t want to clog our delicate eyelash follicles or traumatise them, and we don’t want to dissolve those expensive eyelash extension bonds!

 - Apply an oil cleanser or balm your to your hands to warm and then gently massage it in using circular motions all around your dry face for about one minute.

-- Add a little water and further massage it around your face.
+- Add a little water to emulsify the cleanser and further massage it around your face.